briefmedia-digital/frontend-docs/style-guide/Redux.md

   * Actions creators must be pure functions as stipulated by Redux
   * Export each action creator
   * Keep the action creator as simple as possible and only use pure operations to shape the data inside action creators if needed.
-E.g. map, reduce, filter, concat, Object.asign, rest/spread operators, etc. as long as it does not mutate data or create side effects.
+E.g. map, reduce, filter, concat, Object.asign, rest/spread operators, etc. as long as it does not mutate data or create side effects
   * Use [redux-thunk](https://github.com/gaearon/redux-thunk) for async actions
+  * **Action creator importing individual actions**
   ```javascript
   import { EXAMPLE_ACTION, ANOTHER_ACTION } from 'path/to/actions.js';